14 Aug What Trucking Companies Need to Know About Their Insurance

 Why is it important for my trucking company to be well covered?

-With just about everything else you get what you pay for.
-Cheaper insurance is nice, but if it doesn’t offer you the protection that you need, then it’s not useful.
-Having inadequate insurance is a guessing game.
-It might work in the short run, but there are too many possible scenarios that will leave your business exposed.
+With just about everything else, you get what you pay for.
+If ‘cheaper insurance’ doesn’t offer you the coverage you need, then it won’t be ‘cheaper’ in the long run.
+Having inadequate insurance is a guessing game you don’t want to play.
+It might work in the short run, but there are too many losses or possible scenarios that will leave your business exposed and in trouble.
 When will a claim happen?
+Will that claim be covered?
 When will you need that extra insurance coverage?
-The answers to these questions are unpredictable, and that is why it’s important that your business is properly covered in the event of any scenario.
+The answers to these questions are unpredictable, and that is why it’s important that your business is properly covered in the event of a loss.

 What should I ask my insurance producer while looking for the best coverage?

-The best question that every trucking business owner should be asking their producer is, how can I mitigate the risk I currently have and improve risk management for the future?
+The question that every trucking business owner should be asking their broker is: how can I mitigate the risk I currently have?
+Furthermore, ask how you and your broker can improve risk management for the future?

-As an insurance producer, we are risk managers.
-I can sit down with your company, look at your business model and identify where all of your biggest risks and exposures lie.
-If you have this thought process when you approach your insurance needs, it improves the possibility of nullifying losses, which translates to premium decreases, and in the end, increases profitability.
+As insurance brokers, we are risk managers.
+We sit down with your company, look at your business model and identify where all of your biggest risks and exposures lie.
+We work to understand you.
+This approach allows us to improve the possibility of nullifying losses, which translates to premium decreases, and in the end, increases profitability.

 What are some overlooked kinds of insurance that I should have?

-Adequate Excess Layers: The main point is to protect your assets.
+Adequate Excess Layers: We want to protect your assets.
 The more trucks you have on the pavement, the more exposure you have to experience a substantial loss, especially in this space.
 You can have every safety program in-place with driver training methods, experienced drivers, new fleets with improved technology, familiarized routes…but, accidents can and will still happen – so you need adequate layers of protection.

-I see many mid-size fleet trucking companies without even a small excess layer on their auto, and they have 15 units running strong.
-I urge owners to consider getting higher limits than a combined single limit of $1,000,000.
+We see many trucking companies with mid-size fleets without even a small excess layer on their auto, and they have 15 units running strong.
+We strongly urge owners to consider getting higher limits than a combined single limit of $1,000,000.

 Cyber Liability: Mid-sized to smaller fleets are easy targets considering many are unaware of just how easily their information can be accessed by hackers.
 Cyber breaches happen all the time where personal info (MVR’s, Social Security, customer lists, payment information, and personal information) is hacked.

 No one wants that phone call with their name being listed at the top of a suit because personal info was made public by criminals.
-Or equally as unpleasant, having to pay that ransom from being held hostage.
+Or equally as unpleasant, no one wants to pay that ransom from being held hostage.

 Think about this, also: you could be liable for the costs of a cyber attack even if your company wasn’t directly hacked.
-For example: if your company uses McLeod software, and McLeod is breached – not you – you are still at risk for steep costs associated with the ripple effects of customer information being compromised.
+For example: if your company uses a trucking-specific software, and that software company is breached – not you – you are still at risk for steep costs associated with the ripple effects of customer information being compromised.
 Insurance can help cover those costs when you have the proper policies in place.

-It’s 2020-it’s time for your business to have cyber liability coverage.
+It’s 2022-it’s time for your business to have cyber liability coverage!

 What factors influence rates for a trucking business?

-This is a question that I get all of the time.
+This is a question that our brokers get all of the time.
 Everyone is curious as to how much their insurance will cost their company.
 There are many factors that will influence your company’s insurance rates, with some of these factors influencing your rates more than others.